|

 a birthday remembered

 Today would be the 87th birthday of my only sibling.
 Those who know me, know that she just couldn't go on after Katrina destroyed her home in New Orleans and life as she lived it.
-Some people just have more than they
+Some people just have more than they think that they can handle.
+Maybe she didn't give up.
+I am passing judgement.
+And I shouldn't.
+Maybe I wish she had done things differently.
+Maybe I am wrong.

-and she was a young lady.There was that age gap between us.
+We were never close as children.
+I was a child and she was a young lady.There was that age gap between us.
 As adults , we lived in different parts of the country.
 When we came together in New Orleans or in Evanston, it was good and then we were sisters.
-We both had/have good marriages and good
+We both had/have good marriages and good children ( hit or miss a few episodes).
+I was always more active and physically stronger.
+It just happened that way.

-they did it.
-My Mother was not a nice person and she never appreciated what my sister and brother in law did for her.
-I did.
-And I told them so, often.
-Maybe my sister was just tired of fighting.
 I think about her when I want to share something that triggers a memory of growing up in N.O.
 Those damn memories sometimes make you cry.'
-It's never too late for that.

 It's Never Too Late